Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 That requires us to restore the stack pointer that went into oblivion the moment we ran our stack pivot gadget (`mov esp, 0x8bff9590`).
 So what can we do?

-Similarly to my last blog post, we can utilize a [stack-searching method](https://kristal-g.github.io/2021/02/07/HEVD_StackOverflowGS_Windows_10_RS5_x64.html#:~:text=The%20plan%20is%20this) to calculate what `rsp` was when we first triggered the vulnerability.
+Similar to my last blog post, we can utilize a [stack-searching method](https://kristal-g.github.io/2021/02/07/HEVD_StackOverflowGS_Windows_10_RS5_x64.html#:~:text=The%20plan%20is%20this) to calculate what `rsp` was when we first triggered the vulnerability.
 In contrast to the method I outlined in that post, we don't have an arbitrary read primitive now.
 That's OK; it just means we'll do it all in the shellcode.
 Thus, the full plan is:
 1. Before triggering the vulnerability, we query our kernelmode stack starting address